t was a small village, up among hills so steep that many would call them mountains.

 It led right into the fog.

 Nobody in the village knew where exactly it led to or what it was fixed to at the other end.
 The lowlanders didn’t know either.
 This explained why the lowlanders were so fascinated by the bridge.
 They walked to it, looked at it, and then came back to the village to tell everyone they had just seen the bridge.
 Well, what else was there to see on the hill?

 Immodest, that’s the word.

 Mo had grown up knowing the bridge, like everyone else in the village.
 It was your lot in life and a burden you had to bear.
-Like many other things in live, you either liked it or they didn’t.
+Like many other things in life, you either liked it or you didn’t.
 But you had to come to terms with it sooner or later.
 And anyway, there were so many other things Mo had to put up with in the hills that a bridge didn’t make all that much difference.

 However, he did sometimes ask himself what this bridge was all about.